 You work hard running your business, so why not let your iOS device do some of the heavy lifting?
 With the right apps, your iPhone or iPad can help you take notes, update your calendar and even balance the books.
 Here are our top picks.

-Office productivity: Microsoft Excel, Word and PowerPoint (Free)
+Microsoft Excel, Word and PowerPoint (Free)

 Don't confuse these apps with the old, limited Office Mobile app, which was intended to let you make basic edits to documents, spreadsheets and presentations on an iPhone or iPad.
 Instead, these are full-fledged mobile versions of Excel, Word and PowerPoint.
 All of the apps are jam-packed with advanced formatting and editing features, although they don't include quite as many options as the desktop versions.
 They're also beautifully designed and touch optimized, with big, easy-to-tap buttons.
 Unfortunately, they only work on iPads; iPhone users should stick to Apple's own iWork suite (which includes Pages, Numbers and Keynote).